Tynietown.com

 The parlor is accessorized with an authentic Tynietoy map of Nantucket with an appealingly yellowed old varnish.
 The alcove under the stairs can be a challenge to furnish and many collectors use it as place to tuck in a telephone table and chair.
 The bookcase I have placed within the space is an uncommon version with an open base rather than cupboard doors.
 The fireplace mantel is decorated with classic Tynietoy brass candlesticks and a pair of tiny hand-carved figurines of fishing folk.

-For this photo, I removed the dropleaf table and Windsor chairs to show the butterfly table, small braided rug and pretty painted firescreen.
+For this photo, I removed the drop leaf table and Windsor chairs to show the butterfly table, small braided rug and pretty painted fire screen.
 The ladies are about to share tea.
-The photo below shows the table in close-up with its lovely patina and 1930's treenware teaset.
+The photo below shows the table in close-up with its lovely patina and 1930's treenware tea set.

 This unusual lady doll is dressed in her original costume consisting of billowing silk breeches, tall boots and a boyish tie - and yet, she is wearing earrings.
 I've never seen another doll like her.
 The ceramic bowl of fruit is by Debbie McKnight and the Windsor chairs came from the Mansion previously owned by Dorothy Dixon - I felt their informality was better suited to this cottage.

 The dining room features a Rufus Porter style mural hand-painted on the three walls shown here.
-I assembled a set of seven painted ladderback chairs to arrange around the maple Trestle table and I made the petitpoint carpet from a kit which has been discontinued.
+I assembled a set of seven painted ladder back chairs to arrange around the maple trestle table and I made the petit point carpet from a kit which has been discontinued.
 A large treenware soup tureen is centered on the table with additional pieces stacked on the table in the background.

 A close-up view of the dining room's corner cupboard with original green-painted interior which has been decorated with vintage blue and white china - these pieces date to the late 1970's.
-The gravy boat was in my collection for thirty years before I acquired the other mathcing pieces with the Mansion.
+The gravy boat was in my collection for thirty years before I acquired the other matching pieces with the Mansion.

 The Nantucket Cottage has a rather small kitchen and I was challenged to furnish it realistically.
 The only Tynietoy pieces in here are the table and the pair of charming green Windsor chairs that came from the Mary Merritt Museum (possibly my favorite purchase from that auction).
-I used a Wisconsin Toy co. hoosier cabinet, an enameled tin stove and refrigerator and a sink I refurbished.
+I used a Wisconsin Toy Co.
+Hoosier cabinet, an enameled tin stove and refrigerator and a sink I refurbished.
 The three little kittens drinking cream from a saucer are Vienna bronze.

 The vintage German sink was originally much shorter so I replaced the legs.
 I could have put a Tynietoy sink here but I wanted something smaller to place in front of the window.
 The FW Gerlach cast metal steam iron still has its cord wrapped around its handle.
 I love the apple green paint on the vintage refrigerator.